FedericoPolli/Freedom-SDMProject/README.md

 We worked on the [Freedom game](https://boardgamegeek.com/boardgame/100480/freedom) using Java, Gradle and Travis CI.

-The [Freedom project](???) presents the Freedom game in terms of issues.
-It's an example of the use of GitHub Projects and Issues to organize and manage the work on a repository.

 **<font color=#00ADEF>Freedom</font>** is a two-player abstract strategy board game invented by Veljko Cirovic and Nebojsa Sankovic in 2010.
 It is played with black and white stones on a square board.
 The game is related to [Go-Moku](https://boardgamegeek.com/boardgame/11929/go-moku) and [Slimetrail](https://boardgamegeek.com/boardgame/31467/slimetrail).
 It can be played with a [Go](https://boardgamegeek.com/boardgame/188/go) set or with pen and paper.

 #### Rules